fukamachi/qlot/README.markdown

 We have Quicklisp, the central library registry.
 It made installation of libraries damn easy.

 However, what only you can specify is the month of distribution.
-Which means you have to use all libraries of the same moment.
-You cannot use a newer/older version of a library for your project.
+Which means you have to use all libraries of the same moment and you cannot use a newer/older version of a library for your project.

 "local-projects/" or ASDF configurations may be a solution to this problem, but there are a couple of problems.